 MHCFI entered the food retail business with the establishment of Metro Market for Trading and Distribution, successfully introducing the high-end supermarket chain Metro Market (MM) in the 1990s.
 Leveraging the overwhelming success and continuing growth of the Metro supermarket chain, MHCFI opened the Kheir Zaman (KZ) supermarket chain, catering to the lower income consumer market.
 Together, the Metro chain (catering to the A consumer segment) and the Kheir Zaman chain (catering to B and C consumer segments) constitute the largest food retail chain in Egypt; covering 12 governorates and serving more than 75,000 customers daily.
-As experts in the food retail business, we saw a gap in the market for an upscale gourmet supermarket, which sources premium ingredients and products from all over the world, and also has gourmet eateries on its site, along came the idea of Fresh Food Market 'a gourmet retailer.'
+As experts in the food retail business, we saw a gap in the market for an upscale gourmet supermarket which sources premium ingredients and products from all over the world.
+This brought along the idea of Fresh Food Market as a 'gourmet retailer.'
 For the first time in Egypt, we are offering our customers a premium shopping experience through our aisles, and a unique culinary in our eateries, the launch of Fresh Food Market came in 2016 with four outlets.